Chart Color Schemes

 Truganina - South West features high concentrations of family households and group households, with a higher-than-average median household size

 Family households account for 85.4% of all households, including 58.4% couples with children, 15.4% couples without children, and 10.2% single parent families.
 Non-family households constitute the remaining 14.6%, with lone person households at 10.1% and group households comprising 4.6%.
-The median household size is 3.5 people, which is larger than the Greater Melbourne average of 3.1.
+The median household size is 3.5 people, larger than the Greater Melbourne average of 3.1.

 Frequently Asked Questions - Households